aucontraire/holbertonschool-higher_level_programming/0x0D-SQL_introduction/README.md

 * 13-change_class.sql: script that removes all records with a score <= 5 in the table second_table of the database hbtn_0c_0 in your MySQL server
 * 14-average.sql: script that computes the score average of all records in the table second_table of the database hbtn_0c_0
 * 15-groups.sql: script that lists the number of records with the same score in the table second_table of the database hbtn_0c_0
+* 16-no_link.sql: script that lists all records of the table second_table of the database hbtn_0c_0